 The APF is committed to providing equal opportunity for individuals of both sexes within its organisation on the grounds of merit and rejects all forms of discrimination, particularly discrimination based on gender.

 - promote and foster a close and constant co-operation between its members for the purpose of

 advancing at European level the common Principles set out above;

 - promote and organize joint actions of its members at European level;

-- work in favor of genuine free and pluralistic democracy;
+- work in favour of genuine free and pluralistic democracy;

 In order to achieve these objectives and to establish, develop, implement and promote its policy objectives, the APF exists to organise discussions forums, educational events and events and outreach initiatives according to democratic principles, and to publish material in various forms including printed matter, video and Internet formats in order to increase public awareness of our work and the issues which it addresses.

 The Association and her representatives are authorised to take such actions as are directly or indirectly useful or necessary for the promotion and achievement of the above objectives.

 Through their acts, parties that are or become members of the Association will support the positions taken by the Association in the framework of the European Union.
 In the context of their national responsibilities, they will maintain their own name, their identity and their freedom of action.